 - Repositioning.
 If you have a bedsore, turn and change your position often.
 How often you reposition depends on your condition and the quality of the surface you are on.

 - Using support surfaces.
 Use a mattress, bed and special cushions that help you sit or lie in a way that protects vulnerable skin.

 Care for pressure ulcers depends on how deep the wound is.
 Generally, cleaning and dressing a wound includes the following:

 - Cleaning.
-If the affected skin is not broken, wash it with a gentle cleanser and pat dry.
+If the affected skin isn't broken, wash it with a gentle cleanser and pat dry.
 Clean open sores with water or a saltwater (saline) solution each time the dressing is changed.

 - Putting on a bandage.
 A bandage speeds healing by keeping the wound moist.
-This creates a barrier against infection and keeps the surrounding skin dry.
+It also creates a barrier against infection and keeps skin around it dry.
 Bandage choices include films, gauzes, gels, foams and treated coverings.
-You may need a combination of dressings.
+You might need a combination of dressings.

 Removing damaged tissue

 To heal properly, wounds need to be free of damaged, dead or infected tissue.
-Removing this tissue (debridement) is accomplished with a number of methods, such as gently flushing the wound with water or cutting out damaged tissue.
+The doctor or nurse may remove damaged tissue (debride) by gently flushing the wound with water or cutting out damaged tissue.